-Most of them have their origin story rooted in a personality disorder.
-Their very different online avatars might arise from a backstory of oppression, depression, lack of attention, anger, jealousy, envy, narcissism, or some other emotion they themselves might not be fully aware of that influences their trolling persona.
+Most internet trolls have their origin story rooted in a personality disorder.
+The starkly different online avatars often arise from a backstory of oppression, depression, lack of attention, anger, jealousy, envy, narcissism or some other emotion they might not be fully aware of that influences their trolling persona.

 2. Shield of Anonymity

-For most of them, it’s not an one-off event.
-Everywhere they roam online, they take their habit along.
+For most of them, it is not a one-off event.
+Trolls take their habit with them anywhere they roam online.
 Almost all trolls are repeat offenders.
-You can be pretty sure if they trolled once, they’ll do it again, and again.
+You can be pretty sure if they trolled once, they would do it again and again.

-They don’t change because they know they won’t be marked out in person after hurling an insult from behind the safe space of their screens.
+They do not change because they know they cannot get marked out in person.
+They feel safe after hurling an insult from behind their screens.
 They are sure they live behind an impenetrable shield of anonymity.

-Their trolling comes from a certain conviction they will walk scot-free in the real world after maligning anyone in the virtual world.
+Their trolling comes from a conviction that if they disparage somebody in the virtual world, they will walk scot-free in the real world.

-No, you don’t have control here.
-I have taken away your spotlight and you can slink back to your dark hole now.
+No, you do not have control here.
+I have taken away your spotlight.
+You can slither back to your dark hole now.

 • • •